1922 United States Senate election in Arizona

-The 1922 United States Senate elections in Arizona das held on Tuesday ,November 7, to elect one United States Senator.
-Democratic candidate United States Senator Incumbent Henry F. Ashurst ran for reelection to a third term, defeating Republican candidate ames H. McClintock in the general election by a wide margin.
+The 1922 United States Senate elections in Arizona was held on Tuesday, November 7, to elect one United States Senator.
+Democratic candidate United States Senator Incumbent Henry F. Ashurst ran for reelection to a third term, defeating Republican candidate James H. McClintock in the general election by a wide margin.

 Primary elections

 Primary elections were held on September 12, 1922.